kaycix/humboldtnativeplants/collections/_categories/cnps_2022_fall.md

     <h3>
     Browse categories:
     </h3>
     <p>Not sure where to start?
-Check out these plant lists for ideas.</p>
+Check out these plant lists for ideas and inspiration.</p>
     <div class="list_categories">
         <div class="list_category">
             <a href="{{'/category/beginner' | prepend:site.baseurl }}">